 Previous IGS geologists that conducted field studies in the mapping area cataloged their findings in archived records at the IGS.
 That, coupled with shallow and/or exposed bedrock areas identified in the Soil Survey of Lee County, Iowa (Lockridge, 1979), provided the basis for planning the field activities for this mapping project.
-Geologic reconnaissance of two active quarries, three abandoned quarries, and six bedrock exposures were conducted during field activities within the mapping area.
+Geologic reconnaissance of one abandoned quarry and seven bedrock exposures were conducted during field activities within the mapping area.